-Christopher Clegg, (Non-Executive Director, Chairman of the Audit Committee)
+Christopher Clegg, (Non-Executive Director)

 Mr Clegg has over thirty five years' experience in the mining industry as a service provider to leading Australian mining companies, various other SME's and high net worth individuals.

 Mr Clegg is principal and managing director of Statewide Tenement and Advisory Services Pty Ltd, providing mining title management and acquisition, native title negotiation and dispute resolution, and strategic planning services to the mining industry for over twenty five years.